nicgirault/circosJS/readme.md

 </p>

 The values that you set for `position`, `spacing`, `start` and `end` are in the unit of the track values.

+### showAxesTooltip

+Show or not a tooltip with the value of the axis.
+Default is `true`.

 ### direction